Kirom/CheckPvPAssistant/README.md

 1. **Right-click on any player** (target, party member, raid member, guild member, friend, enemy, or yourself)
 2. Look for **"Check PvP"** in the context menu
-3. **Click the option** to open a dialog with either the name-realm format or Check-PvP.fr URL (depending on your copy mode)
+3. **Click the option** to open a dialog with either the name-realm or Check-PvP.fr URL (depending on your copy mode)
 4. **Press Ctrl+C** to copy the text to your clipboard (dialog auto-closes by default)
 5. **Press Enter or Escape** to close the dialog manually (if auto-close is disabled)
 6. If copying URLs: Open the URL in your browser to view the player's PvP statistics